Fritz Love My Tits: Music video

-The music video for "Fritz Love My Tits" was directed by Zoran Bihać.
-A tiny space traveler called Fritz flies through space on his hoverboard equipped with a TV screen, where he sees a giant blonde, six-armed topless space woman wearing just a green g-string and green platform heels (as depicted in The Power of Sex album cover) on the screen, whom he falls in love with, and decides to find her.
-Fritz later sees on his screen that the space women was kidnapped onto a blue breast shaped spaceship and decides to save her.
-Fritz later lands onto the spaceship and figures out that the space woman was kidnapped by an evil villain called Max, a black space alien, who kidnaps women across the galaxy and ties them up onto a platform in order to use their breasts as breast-shaped torpedoes as missiles to attack planet Earth.
-Fritz tries his best to fight off the villain and save the space women but fails as Max swallows Fritz and spits him back to Earth.
-Max later ties up the giant space women.
-But she woman manages to escape.
-The space woman flies away and tries to find the protagonist on Planet Earth in an urban city while Fritz is daydreaming.
+An animated music video for "Fritz Love My Tits" was directed by Zoran Bihać.
+A tiny space traveler named Fritz flies through space on his hoverboard equipped with a TV screen, where he sees a giant blonde, six-armed topless space woman wearing just a green g-string and green platform heels (as depicted in The Power of Sex album cover) on the screen, whom he falls in love with, and decides to find her.
+Fritz later sees on his screen that the space woman was kidnapped onto a blue breast-shaped spaceship and decides to save her.
+Fritz later lands onto the spaceship and figures out that the space woman was kidnapped by an evil villain named Max, a giant black alien with yellow eyes who kidnaps women across the galaxy and ties them up onto a platform in order to use their breasts as breast-shaped torpedoes as missiles to attack Earth.
+Fritz tries his best to fight off the villain and save the space woman but fails as Max swallows Fritz and spits him back to Earth.
+Max later ties up the giant space woman but the woman manages to escape.
+The space woman flies away and tries to find the protagonist on Earth in an urban city while Fritz is daydreaming.
 The space woman wakes Fritz up and takes him out of his apartment.
-Max later arrives close to planet Earth where Fritz and the space woman are residing.
-Fritz attaches dynamite to his hoverboard and flies all the way to Max's blue spaceship and succeeds in exploding both Max and the blue spaceship.
+Max later arrives close to Earth where Fritz and the space woman are residing.
+Fritz attaches dynamite to his hoverboard and flies all the way to Max's spaceship and succeeds in exploding both Max and the spaceship.
 Finally, Fritz comes back down to Earth to land on the space woman's breasts while smoking a cigar.